stuckel/politransparency-ads/README.md

 * report.R : prepare the data from the Meta Ad Library Report on spending
 * api.R : prepare the data from the Meta Ad Library API on ad audiences
 * text_wordcloud.R : prepare the data from the Meta Ad Library API on text content
+* targeting.R : prepare the data from the Meta Ad Library on targeting

 ## Data
 This repository includes Meta Ad Library reports.
 The original files are in input/report, the prepared data are in output/report.
 The data from the Meta Ad Library API is not included, because this data can not be shared freely (see [Meta Ad Library API](https://www.facebook.com/ads/library/api/?source=nav-panel)).